Trackball: Ergonomics

 People with a mobility impairment use trackballs as an assistive technology input device.
 Access to an alternative pointing device has become even more important for them with the dominance of graphically-oriented operating systems.
 There are many alternative systems to be considered.
 The control surface of a trackball is easier to manipulate and the buttons can be activated without affecting the pointer position.

 Trackball users also often state that they are not limited to using the device on a flat desk surface.
 Trackballs can be used whilst browsing a laptop in bed, or wirelessly from an armchair to a PC playing a movie.
 They are also useful for computing on boats or other unstable platforms where a rolling deck could produce undesirable input.

-Trackballs are generally either thumb-operated, with a ball about an inch in diameter or smaller moved by one digit (almost always the thumb) and the buttons clicked by others, or finger-operated, with a ball over two inches in diameter operated by the middle fingers and the buttons by the thumb and little finger.
+Trackballs are generally either thumb-operated, with a ball operated by the thumb, or finger-operated, with a ball usually operated by some combination of the index, middle and ring fingers.
+Depending on the design of the trackball, the fingers not operating the ball may manipulate other input devices built into the trackball, such as buttons and scroll wheels.
 Users favor one format or another for reasons of comfort, mobility, precision, or because it reduces strain on one part of the hand/wrist.

-Most, but not all, finger-operated designs are symmetrical in design, making them usable by both hands, while thumb-operated designs are by their nature asymmetric or “handed,” allowing the smallest examples to be held in the air.
-Thumb-operated trackballs are not generally available in left-handed configurations, due to small demand.
+Some finger-operated trackballs are symmetrical in design, making them usable by both hands.
+However, installation of software and/or modification of firmware may be required to mirror the button inputs.

+Thumb-operated trackballs and other finger-operated trackballs, are asymmetric, and usually available only in right-handed versions.

 Some computer users prefer a trackball over the more common mouse for ergonomic reasons.
 There seems to be no conclusive evidence from studies performed to determine which type of pointing device works best for most applications.
 Application users are encouraged to test different devices, and to maintain proper posture and scheduled breaks for comfort.
 Some disabled users find trackballs easier since they only have to move their thumb relative to their hand, instead of moving the whole hand, while others incur unacceptable fatigue of the thumb.
 Elderly people sometimes have difficulty holding a mouse still while double-clicking; the trackball allows them to let go of the ball while using the button.

 At times when a user is browsing menus or websites rather than typing, it is also possible to hold a trackball in the right hand like a television remote control, operating the ball with the right thumb and pressing the buttons with the left thumb, thus giving the fingers a rest.

 Mobile devices

 Some mobile devices have trackballs, including those in the BlackBerry range, the T-Mobile Sidekick 3, and many early HTC smartphones.
 These miniature trackballs are made to fit within the thickness of a mobile device, and are controlled by the tip of a finger or thumb.
-These have mostly been replaced on smartphones by touch screens, although on the blackberry range they were replaced by an "optical trackball" or "optical trackpad" before later being replaced with touch screens.
+These have mostly been replaced on smartphones by touch screens, although on the BlackBerry range they were replaced by an "optical trackball" or "optical trackpad" before later being replaced with touch screens.